 Malcolm "Molly" Duncan

-Several tracks on Sarah Buddy's impending album release feature Malcolm ‘Molly’ Duncan on sax (Average White Band - ‘Pick Up The Pieces’).
+Several tracks on Sarah Buddy's debut album release feature Malcolm ‘Molly’ Duncan on sax (Average White Band - ‘Pick Up The Pieces’).